dragonstyle/unsplash/README.md

 **`class`** (optional)

-Classes to apply to the image container (the image is placed inside a div to control sizing without scaling the image, so the classes will be applied to that container).
+Classes to apply to the image or image container (for HTML output the image is placed inside a div to control sizing without scaling the image, so the classes will be applied to that container).

-**`float`** (optional)
+**`float`** (optional, HTML only)

 The float style of the image container (`left`, `right`, `center`).